 If your child is under the age of 5 then I recommend limiting your list to vocal teachers and group music classes.
 If your child is 5 or older and hasn’t yet chosen a particular instrument then I recommend adding teachers of all instruments to your list, including voice.
 If your child is already learning a particular instrument then try to find teachers who teach that instrument, but I still recommend including voice teachers and drum teachers.
 I write more below in the music learning goals section about why voice and drum teachers are great for all budding musicians.

-Here’s a list of learning goals I recommend — feel free to print this post and share it with your child’s new teacher!
+Here’s a list of learning goals I recommend — feel free to print this post and share it with your child’s new music teacher!

 For your child’s first lessons it’s most important they enjoy themselves!
-As the teacher to try and find something about the experience that most interests your child, or that your child most enjoys — this can help you and the teacher focus on what motivates your child to participate in lessons and makes them interested to learn and play their instrument.
+Ask the teacher to try and find something about the experience that most interests your child, or that your child most enjoys — this can help you and the teacher focus on what motivates your child to participate in lessons and makes them interested to learn and play their instrument.

 Some kids will be inherently interested in music and motivated by the experience of learning.
 Other kids will be motivated by their friendship with their teacher, doing something their best friend is doing, practicing and getting better at something, making sound on an instrument that gets a reaction from adults, singing and dancing, or playing musical games on their instrument instead of playing traditional songs.
-You’re looking for that spark of interest and motivation that may lead to a deeper love for musical learning.
+You’re looking for that spark of interest and motivation that may lead to a deeper love for learning music.

 Learning Goal 2: Help your child learn to practice, solve musical problems, and experience self-directed success